Book a FREE consultation

 Putting the pieces together after an affair can be especially challenging.
 Many questions need to be answered, many doors need to be closed and there is no such thing a linear path back towards healing together.
 Or at least that is not what I have seen.

-I always explain and define an affair as a deep betrayal that penetrates the very fabric of our being and often leaves an emotional scar that will need very specific support to heal.
+I always explain and define an affair as a deep betrayal that penetrates the very fabric of our being and often leaves an emotional scar that will need very specific type of support to heal.

 Our assumptions are shattered, the ideas and perception of who our partner is have been shaken to the very core.
 The future is often compromised.
 Trust is often gone.